BrentIO/FireFly/controller/hardware/FFC3232_2211/index.md

 ## Outputs

 - 16 double-stack 90 degree 5.08mm pluggable terminal block
-- 9VDC output pins 1 & 2
+- 9VDC output pins 1 & 2.  :warning: See [Known Issues and Defects](#known-issues-and-defects) because this pinout changed after this version.

 ## Network

 Network connectivity is via Ethernet using a W5500 chipset featuring an RJ45 connector with status LEDs.

+WiFi is not enabled.

 ## Bill of Materials